ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 `DependsOn` - for the simple cases of ordering

-WaitConditions - resources must signal the start and end wait period
+`WaitConditions` - resources must signal the start and end wait period

+`CreationPolicy` - simplified `WaitConditions` for EC2 instances and ASG

 #### `DependsOn`